 The following rule developments are being considered.
 The Regulatory Impact Report provides information on the rule development.
 Please provide comments in the time frames indicated.
 All comments received will be posted with responses prior to filing as a proposed rulemaking.
 Once filed and published in the Missouri Register, there will be another opportunity to comment during the proposed rulemaking open comment period and public hearing prior to adoption.
-Thank you for your interest and assistance in developing these rules.

 10 CSR 20-7.031 - Water Quality Standards

 An amendment to Missouri Water Quality Standards has been published in the Oct.
 16, 2017 Missouri Register (Volume 42, Number 20).
 The proposed amendment can be found from pages 1424 - 1539 of the MoReg at the following link: https://www.sos.mo.gov/CMSImages/AdRules/moreg/2017/v42n20Oct16/v42n20a.pdf